Substance Abuse Among Doctors Puts Patients in Jeopardy

 Doctors and nurses are surrounded daily by powerful narcotics.
 There is always some type of medication within easy reach.
 This easy accessibility can be tempting for healthcare workers who struggle with an abuse or addiction problem.

 The article cites examples of healthcare workers stealing patient medications and using patient syringes to inject themselves with medications.
 When they had shared needles, Hepatitis C spread through the hospital.

-Unnoticed or Untreated
+Doctors’ Substance Abuse Goes Unnoticed or Untreated

 While there are hundreds of federal and state cases of drug diversion and medical malpractice due to drug use each year, patients can only imagine all of the cases that go unreported.
 Individuals interviewed admitted to frequently stealing and using patient prescriptions and medications without ever getting caught.

-In many states, healthcare workers who are caught misusing patient medications or who are impaired on the job may be fired or reprimanded by the healthcare facility, but don’t have to be reported to state law enforcement agencies.
-This does an injustice to both the employee and to the patients.
+In many states, healthcare workers who are caught misusing patient medications or who are impaired on the job may be fired or reprimanded by the healthcare facility but don’t have to be reported to state law enforcement agencies.
+This policy does an injustice to both the employee and to the patients.
 The employee with an abuse problem is sent away rather than treated, and patients at another healthcare center are put at jeopardy.

-A Danger to Patients
+Impaired Doctors Are a Danger to Patients

 It’s disconcerting to know that tens of thousands of healthcare workers might be impaired by drugs while on the clock, putting patients at risk of too much or too little medicine, poor surgical procedures, errors in making diagnoses or other costly mistakes.
 Vulnerable patients trust the expertise of these professionals and generally don’t question a healthcare professional’s procedures.

 Some doctors in the report said that they had no idea how impaired they were, and looking back, they were extremely grateful that they never hurt anyone.